kstenschke/doShell/README.md

   * If a given variable is NOT declared, a declaration is added at the beginning of the transpiled runtime script

-## Inline PHTML
+## Inline PHP

-doShell script can contain inlined PHTML (see functional flow)
+doShell script can contain inlined PHP (see functional flow)
 like:
 ``#<?php echo time() ?>``